DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 For the **AI Assistant** custom item implementation, review to the following file: [aiChatCustomItem.js](./CS/wwwroot/js/aiChatCustomItem.js)

 The additional logic for the custom item is implemented in the [Index.cshtml](./CS/Pages/Index.cshtml) file.
 The `itemCaptionToolbarUpdated` event is used to add a **Select Widget** button to the item's caption.
-This button allows users to select a dashboard item for the AI Assistant.
-The `DashboardInitialized` event is handled to implement the *one AI Assistant per dashboard* logic.
+This button allows users to select a dashboard item and thus narrow down data available to the AI Assistant.
+The `DashboardInitialized` event handler implements the *one AI Assistant per dashboard* logic.

 Files to Review:
 - [Index.cshtml](./CS/Pages/Index.cshtml)